No One Is Better at Twitter Than Barbara Ehrenreich

 Oh, so your Twitter relationship is actually healthy!
 I guess that makes sense if you’re not reading a lot of your feed.
 Do you happen to have any favorite follows, though?

 Not really, that I can think of.
-Give my suggestions!
+Give me suggestions!
 I’m looking for weird people.
 I like weird stuff … so weird that I can’t even think of it.